creyD/asiimov/CONTRIBUTING.md

 If you feel like the issue is easily fixable for you and the consensus of the issue is positive for your idea, go for it!

 - Fork the repository
+- Checkout the dev branch
 - Commit your changes with an understandable commit message
-- Create a pull request from your fork to the main repository (preferably in the dev branch!)
+- Create a pull request from your fork to the main repository (from your branch to the `dev` branch)
 - Profit!

 ## Which branch should I push to?